yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/_index.md

 In a universe with a replication factor (RF) of 3, the fault tolerance is equal to 1 node.
 That is, a minimum of 3 nodes is required to tolerate 1 node outage; an RF 5 universe needs a minimum of 5 nodes to tolerate 2 node outages.
 Each additional node increases the resilience to node failures.

 {{<tip>}}
-To understand how YugabyteDB is resilient to node failures, see [HA during node failures](./macos)
+See [HA during node failures](./macos), to understand how YugabyteDB is resilient to node failures.
 {{</tip>}}

 ### Rack failure